owenodonnell27/visual-shark-tracking/README.md

 CMDs to use on program running on boot:

-To stop: sudo systemctl stop myscript.service
+How to edit the file that runs main.py on boot: sudo vim /etc/systemd/system/myscript.service To stop: sudo systemctl stop myscript.service
 Check status: systemctl status myscript.service
 To see live output: sudo journalctl -fu myscript.service